Skwangles/REGEX-Compiler/src/com/skwangles/README.md

 java REcompile.java $regex | java REsearch.java $filename -ad

 - The order of arguments doesn't matter
-- Arguments must be specified using-
+- Arguments must be specified using '-'
 - Arguments are non-compulsory
 - Arguments can come before the filename, it doesn't matter